milesmgit/tandem-apprenticeship-quiz/README.md

 Example - using terminal type 'mkdir nameOfYourDirectory'

-# 2) cd into that directory and type <git clone https://github.com/milesmgit/tandem-apprenticeship-quiz>
+# 2) cd into that directory and type 'git clone https://github.com/milesmgit/tandem-apprenticeship-quiz'

 # 3) type 'git checkout master' so that you can access the project files in this branch